vEpiSet

 vEpiSpy

-A Multimodal Interictal Epileptiform Discharge Detection System Based on vEpiNet
+A Multimodal AI-Based Interictal Epileptiform Discharge Detection System Based on vEpiNet

-Seamless integration with EEG software, doctors can directly see AI annotation points.
+Seamless integration with EEG software: physicians can directly view AI anomaly markers

 News